vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/default.md

 - Type: `string`
 - Required: No

-Project repo address
+Project repository address

 ## repoLabel

 - Type: `string`
 - Required: No

-Repo label text, will automatically try to parse the `repo` option, try to derive `'GitHub'` `'GitLab'` `'Bitbucket'`, if it is not recognized, it will be displayed as `'Source'`
+Repository label text, will automatically try to parse the `repo` option, try to derive `'GitHub'` `'GitLab'` `'Bitbucket'`, if it is not recognized, it will be displayed as `'Source'`

 ## docsRepo

 - Type: `string`
 - Required: No

-The address of the docs repo.
+The address of the docs repository.
 Will be the same as `repo` by default.

 ## docsDir

 - Type: `string`
 - Required: No

-The folder which the document belongs to, the default is the root directory of the repo.
+The folder which the document belongs to, the default is the root directory of the repository.

 ## docsBranch